operator-framework/olm-docs/content/en/docs/Tasks/update-operator-to-next-version.md

 OLM walks back from the channel head to previous versions via the replaces field specified in the CSVs to determine the upgrade path 0.1.3 → 0.1.2 → 0.1.1; the direction of the arrow indicates that the former replaces the latter.
 OLM upgrades the Operator one version at the time until it reaches the channel head.

 For this given scenario, OLM installs Operator version 0.1.2 to replace the existing Operator version 0.1.1.
 Then, it installs Operator version 0.1.3 to replace the previously installed Operator version 0.1.2.
 At this point, the installed operator version 0.1.3 matches the channel head and the upgrade is completed.

+## Look for below links for more details